eric-do/eric-do.github.io/_posts/2019-04-02-Iterators.md

 ```

 ## Why do we use iterators?

-1. We can easily change the code of the list implementation without needing to touch the code where the list is being iterated.
+We can easily change the code of the list implementation without needing to touch the code where the list is being iterated.
 This make the code more reliable and extensible.
-2. We keep code compartmentalized and clearn.

 Function A might require information from Function B in the form of a list, but it has no need to know how that list is created.

 It's like a Product Manager asking a Web Developer for a new website.
-The PM passes the request but should not be overly concerned with the techical implementation.
+The PM passes the request but should not be overly concerned with the techical implementation :)